AndrasKovacs/pny1-assignment/DepTC.md

 Intensional type theory together with univalence as axiom can be viewed as a formalization of homotopy theory.
 A good comprehensive introduction to the subject can be found in the [Homotopy Type Theory book](http://homotopytypetheory.org/book/).

 Note that working with equality proofs in univalent theories can involve a significant amount of computation.
 In plain old type theories, equality proofs can be usually erased from runtime, since they express that two objects are represented by literally the same pattern of bytes (in intensional type theory) or that objects are computationally indistinguishable from within the system (when we add various forms of extensionality).
-With univalence, there can be many different proofs that `A ≡ B`, since there can be many different equivalences between types.
+With univalence, there can be many different proofs for `A ≡ B`, since there can be many different equivalences between types.
+For example we could use both `id` and `not` in a proof for `Bool ≡ Bool`.
 Also, there is non-trivial machinery that makes use of the computational content of equality proofs to generate new implementations whenever we use equalities to coerce values or substitute types within types.

 For a while it's been an open problem whether it's possible at all to implement such machinery.
 Currently, there is research in [cubical type theory](http://www.math.ias.edu/~amortberg/papers/cubicaltt.pdf) that demonstrates that effective computation with univalence is possible, and also some [experimental implementation](https://github.com/mortberg/cubicaltt).
 Thus, there is good reason to believe that a practical implementation of univalent type theory will eventually emerge.